-We will lose all of the gains of public education, deinstitutionalization, and the advent of home and community based services over the next 50 years if society does not continue to protect the rights of our relatives, friends, and neighbors with disabilities and providing quality daytime, employment, and related transportation services for adults with intellectual or developmental disabilities is essential in this regard.
-The cost of these services is a fraction of what is necessary to support persons in full-time care facilities or group homes, but equally necessary to provide lifetime care and support and to ensure community inclusion and meaningful work for the people served.
+We will lose all of the gains of public education, deinstitutionalization, and the advent of home and community based services over the next 50 years if society does not continue to protect the rights of our relatives, friends, and neighbors with disabilities.
+Quality daytime, employment, and related transportation services for adults with intellectual or developmental disabilities is essential in this regard.
+The cost of these services is a fraction of what is necessary to support persons in full-time care facilities or group homes.
+Yet these services are equally necessary to provide lifetime care and support and ensure community inclusion and meaningful work for the people served.

 Your citizen advocacy makes a difference.
 Here’s what you can do to partner with Merrick:

 Help support Merrick’s mission.

 Merrick benefits not only from public funding for the services provided, but also from its tax exempt status.
 As a human service provider, Merrick is heavily regulated by federal, state, and local law.
 It is incumbent upon Merrick and our supporters to preserve and protect this status, but also make sure that the cost of compliance is not so burdensome as to threaten Merrick’s ability to operate effectively and provide quality services.

 Together we bring a unique understanding of the concerns of the individuals served at Merrick and the day-to-day realities of how government funded programs function and impact our relatives, friends, and neighbors.
 By stepping forward and sharing our special knowledge, we help solve problems and offer insights that serve to prevent or avoid problems.